ibm-cloud-docs/power-iaas/migration-strategies.md

 ### Migrating from AIX 7.1 to higher versions
 {: #migration-aix-versions}

 To migrate your resources from AIX 7.1 to higher AIX versions within Power Systems Virtual Servers, you must use the network boot option.
-Migration requires the VM to boot from the operating systems kernel level you are migrating to.
+Migration requires the VM to boot from the operating system kernel level you are migrating to.
 To accomplish this, you need to configure the NIM (network boot) server.
 To define the NIM server with resources required for migration, complete the following steps:

 1. Define the VM as a NIM master.
 For more information, see [Setting up a Network Installation Management (NIM) server](/docs/power-iaas?topic=power-iaas-provisioning-nim).
 2. Create a License Program Products (LPP) source by using an image repository that contains the images.
 Stock images already contain the ISO and LPPs that are found on the base media, so create the LPP source and NIM resources from [Installing optional software products from the AIX stock image](/docs/power-iaas?topic=power-iaas-using-ess-iso#installing-aix-stock-image).